 The modern state of Vietnam is a relatively recent invention after the break-up of French Indo-China.
 Vietnam has a vague border with Guangxi and Yunnan provinces running across mountain ranges.
 Northern Vietnam came under Han dynasty influence 2,000 years ago.
 Over the following centuries Annam (of which Vietnam formed a part) was seen as a ‘little brother ➚’ of China.

 When the Qing dynasty came under attack from foreign powers in the Opium Wars France took advantage and made Vietnam part of her French Indo-China Empire in 1885.
-After the French were ejected from Indo-China in 1954 as a result of internal revolts it soon became prey to the political ambitions of U.S.S.R.; U.S.A. and China.
-The U.S.A. military intervened in 1955 to support the beleaguered southern Vietnamese government under the pretext of preventing Communist overthrow from Northern Vietnam.
-Initially both China and Russia together supported the Viet Minh in the North.
-Ho Chi Minh spoke good Chinese and had good contacts with the Chinese Communist leadership.
-After the Sino-Soviet ➚ split, China switched its support to the Khmer Rouge ➚ in Cambodia (Kampuchea) rather than Vietnam (even though Cambodia does not have a land border with China), Cambodia became China's key ally in south-east Asia.
+After the French were ejected from Indo-China in 1954 as a result of internal revolts it soon became prey to the political ambitions of USSR, US and China.
+The US military intervened in 1955 to support the beleaguered southern Vietnamese government under the pretext of preventing Communist overthrow from northern Vietnam.
+Initially both China and Russia supported the Viet Minh in the North.
+Their leader Ho Chi Minh spoke good Chinese and had good contacts with the Chinese Communist leadership.
+After the Sino-Soviet ➚ split, China switched its support to the Khmer Rouge ➚ in Cambodia (Kampuchea) rather than Vietnam (even though Cambodia does not have a land border with China), Cambodia then became China's key ally in south-east Asia.
 China undertook a punitive, short invasion of Vietnam in 1979 which is judged a failure as it met stiff resistance.

-With the break-up of the U.S.S.R. in 1991 Vietnam became an independent sovereign state with better relations with China and burgeoning bilateral trade.
+With the break-up of the USSR in 1991 Vietnam became an independent sovereign state with better relations with China and has seem burgeoning bilateral trade.
 There remain causes of tension with China including disputed territorial claims over the Spratly Islands.
-China maintains territorial claims to much of the South China Sea which more logically should belong to Vietnam.See also Vietnam (Wikipedia) ➚
+China maintains territorial claims to much of the South China Sea which should logically belong to Vietnam.See also Vietnam (Wikipedia) ➚

 Laos 老挝 (Laowo)Population 7 million Area 236,800 sqkms GDP $3,100